Genei180/personalwebsite/src/content/blog/DIYMinecraft.md

 ---
-title: Test/Example Post This is a Very Long and Dirty Title
+title: We have Minecraft at Home!
 firstPostet: 2025-07-12
 excerpt: Short and Whitty Description of this Blog Post
+image: ./Tracker.jpeg
 ---

-# Welcome inside the Test FOlder!
+# Welcome

 Some introduction.